 - How to verify a successful lockout

-2. Write LOTO Procedures for Each Piece of EquipmentThese procedures will be used by employees who provide maintenance or service to that machine, and must cover each step in the process.
-Be sure to include photos to show switches, knobs or other details will remind employees which components are part of the process.
-Details should cover procedures for shutting down all energy sources, securing the machine before servicing, verifying that the machine is locked before servicing and putting the machine back in service.
+2. Write LOTO Procedures for Each Piece of EquipmentThese procedures will be used by employees who provide maintenance or service to that machine.
+They must cover each step in the process.
+Copies of the written procedures must be posted by the equipment.
+A master record should also be a part of your company’s LOTO written policies and procedures manual.
+Be sure to include photos that show switches, knobs or other details to remind employees of the components that are part of the process.
+Below we outline the six common steps of LOTO procedures.

-Since outcomes can be very severe and even deadly when lockout is not properly applied, it is important that only trained and authorized employees are allowed to perform machine lockout.
+Since outcomes can be very severe and even deadly when LOTO is not properly applied, it is important that only trained employees are allowed to perform machine LOTO.
 All employees need to be aware of the dangers when working with equipment and the potentially deadly consequences of taking shortcuts or not following procedures.